[Updated 9 August 2019]

 Peer into the stations’ nooks and crannies and you will find yourself looking into Ancient Athens!
-Some metros in Athens are like mini museums, with excavated areas, artefacts, clay cups and 6thcentury old oil lamps.
+Some metros in Athens are decorated like a mini museum complete with excavated areas, artefacts, clay cups and 6thcentury old oil lamps.
 As an added bonus, the stations also act as galleries for contemporary Greek artists.
 Hop from Monastiraki station to Syntagma, Egaleo and Akropoli stations for some fascinating history of Athens!
 In Monastiraki Station, take some time to see the ancient remains of a settlement dating back all the way from the 8th century BC.
-Now who would’ve thought metro stations could also be great places to display these priceless reminders of a great culture!
+Now, who would’ve thought metro stations could also be great places to display these priceless reminders of a great culture!

-Enjoy a taste of India in Athens at Namaste Indian Restaurant (1-2 hours)
+Enjoy Indian and Pakistani flavours in Athens at Makkah Restaurant (1-2 hours)